-In an O*NET survey, ag mech majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to ag mech and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Ag Mech Majors

 This major prepares you for careers in which these knowledge areas are important:

 - Mechanical - Knowledge of machines and tools, including their designs, uses, repair, and maintenance.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.

 - Computers and Electronics - Knowledge of circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.